rahulshivajipawar/github.io/index.md

 I am currently working on building a subtitling product at [banva.io](https://banva.io).

-Previously, I was a research scientist at Motorola Solutions and worked on problems in speech and audio processing.
+Previously, I did research and engineering work in speech and audio processing.
 I am generally interested in many areas of machine learning.